Mekhlabhishek/Test1/book/chapter-3.md

 ```

 It will ask a bunch of [questions](https://webdriver.io/docs/gettingstarted.html#generate-configuration-file).
-Just hit enter to accept defaulit answer for all the questions execept for the one which says
+Just hit enter to accept default answer for all the questions except for the one which says

 ```
 Do you want to add a service to your test setup?
 ```

-Select `selenium-standalone` as a answer for this as we will be running test cases using selenium server.
+Select `selenium-standalone` as an answer for this as we will be running test cases using the selenium server.

 ## 3.3 Review config file

 After completing those questions dependencies and other packages will get installed on the system.
-Let's review config file that
-system just created.
-Open `wdio.conf.js` in your favourite text editor and inspect following
+Let's review the config file that the system just created.
+Open `wdio.conf.js` in your favorite text editor and inspect the following

 1. Specs folder